stefanicjuraj/docs2llms/README.md

 - `--llms-full`: Output file for the full processed documentation content.
 Defaults to `llms-full.txt`.
 - `--skip`: Folders to skip when processing the documentation content.
 - `--format`: Format of the processed documentation content.
 Available: `txt`, `md`, `rst`.
 Defaults to `txt`.
+- `--preview`: Preview the processed documentation content in the terminal.
+Does not create output files.

 ### Examples